Aatti13/LearnJava/Practice Codes/Basic_Questions.md

   - Write a program to check if a given year is a leap year.
   - Write a program to check if a given string is an anagram of another string.
   - Write a program to convert a decimal number to binary & vice-versa.
+  - Create a Java Code to calculate the sum of the first, second, and fifth numbers of a 5-digit number.
+  - Write a program to find the GCD (Greatest Common Divisor) of two numbers.
+  - Continuation of the previous question, Find the LCM of the same number.

+### <u> LEVEL-1 </u>
   -